What To Bring To A Week Of Kayaking Otter Bar Lodge

 - Dogs that are not use to the country are not safe due to wild animals in the area.

-- Our dogs are not all in the lodge ever, therefore, dogs cannot sleep with their owners.
+- Our dogs are not allowed in the lodge ever, therefore, dogs cannot sleep with their owners inside.

 We love dogs, that is why we do not allow them here.